D-Generation-S/Samory/README.md

 Special Thank to [Kenney][kenney] for making so many assets free to use.
 This game does use sound effects and image assets.
 Also a big thank to "Abstraction" for making his awesome [music][music] free to use.

+Thank you [Axuree][axuree] for creating some really unique assets for the game, this really does make it pop.
+Thank you so much for your effort.

 ## License

 The code for this project is licensed with an [MIT][license-code] license.
 This license is only valid for all the code, scripts and shaders.
-To check the license for the assets, like music, effects or sprite sheets please go to the special thanks secion and follow the links to the creators of those assets.
+To check the license for the assets, like music, effects or sprite sheets please go to the special thanks section and follow the links to the creators of those assets.

+All assets contained inside of the [Axuree directory][axuree-directory] are licensed with the [Attribution-NonCommercial-ShareAlike 4.0 International license][axuree-license].
+The license is part of the folder containing the asset if you need more information.

 [itch-io]: https://xanatos.itch.io/samory